 If you are a mature student who has previous experience of working in a particular sector or industry, getting into teaching may be a new career path for you to consider.

-The Department for Education has a dedicated programme - Now Teach - aimed at attracting experienced professionals into teaching in the South East, Norfolk and Birmingham.
-It offers specific support for individuals throughout the training process and the early years of their teaching career.
+The Department for Education has a dedicated programme - Now Teach - aimed at attracting experienced professionals into teaching.
+The programme currently partners with secondary schools across London, Birmingham, East Anglia and Hastings.
+It offers specific support for individuals throughout the training process and within the early years of their teaching career.
 The Now Teach website has a range of information about what it takes to complete the two year programme and you can complete an expression of interest form to indicate when, what and where you would like to teach.
-There are also a range of case studies available about the experiences of current Now Teachers.
+There are also a range of case studies available that describe the experiences of current Now Teachers.

 Alongside, Now Teach, there has been the launch of Transition to Teach - offering bespoke teaching training programmes, which have been developed exclusively to support career changers.
 Transition to Teach is specifically designed to help graduates who have already had a successful career to become great teachers in the North West, North East, Yorkshire and the East Midlands.
 The programme offers tailored, wraparound support for career changers, enabling an effective transition, and the re-deployment of career and industry skills, into the classroom.
 The programme offers the flexibility for career changers to choose either to fund their training through student loans and bursaries or through salaried training; it is important that trainees consider the additional bursary funding available depending on their chosen subjects.